 The shape of the garden at the back of the house has changed little.
 In 1953 part of it was sold to Hampshire and Dorset Bus Company to add to the area of the 'old' bus station, which had its entrance on West Street.
 Development plans during the 1980's boom did not come to fruition so after the Council left, the garden area was left as a temporary car park.

 Between 1778 and 1932 Westbury Manor was home to seven Admirals of the Royal Navy.
 To respect this, the Victorian garden was laid out as a compose rose with the house (England) at its centre.
 In the south east corner of the garden there are shrubs and herbaceous perennials introduced from South East Asia, China and Japan.
 In the south west corner, there are plants introduced from South America and the Pacific, from New Zealand, Chile and Peru.
 To the west there are trees, shrubs and herbaceous perennials introduced from North America.

-Westbury Manor Gardens was awarded Silver in the South and South-East in Bloom awards which took place at the Prestfield Stadium in Gillingham, Kent.
+Westbury Manor Gardens was awarded Gold in the small parks category at the 2022 South and South-East in Bloom awards.

 Rose bed - A collection of old fashioned shrub roses underplanted with tradescantia x anderanniana (North America 1962).

 America beds - Trees, shrubs and perennials from North America, azalea bed.

 Rose tunnel - Victorian climbing roses 'gloire de Dijon, celine forestier and felicite et perpetue.